Colourful Colmar, France

 Beyond being quaint and picturesque, Colmar has a few other things going for it.

-First, Colmar considers itself the “Capital of Alsatian Wine“ and there are a number of shops offering tastings in the Old Town.
+First, Colmar considers itself the “Capital of Alsatian Wine,” and there are a number of shops offering tastings in the Old Town.

 Colmar's pretty Old Town is filled with shops to explore

-The food in Colmar is wonderful.
+The food in Colmar is terrific.
 Like the rest of Alsace, it has been passed back and forth between Germany and France, and both cultures have had a positive influence on the cuisine.
-One of our favourite Alsatian treats is Tarte flambée, or Flammekueche in Alsatian, similar to pizza but crispy and traditionally topped with crème fraîche, cheese, onions, and lardons.

 In Colmar’s ‘Little Venice’ neighbourhood, you can enjoy a meal, while sitting canal-side and watching small boats pass by.
 Add in a bottle of Alsatian wine and some shade from the perpetually shining sun, and you have the makings of a fantastic afternoon.